apache/qpid/cpp/README.txt

 Qpid/C++ is a C++ implementation of the AMQP protcol described at http://amqp.org/

-This release of Qpid/C++ implements the AMQP 0-10.
-It will not inter-operate with AMQP 0-8/0-9 implementations.

 For additional software or information on the Qpid project go to:

    http://qpid.apache.org